rzere/DejaVu/docs/index.md

 ## What is DejaVu?

-DejaVu is a platform that allows journalists to compare images, determine which images they consider to be the originals, and communicate these findings with other journalists within their organization.
+DejaVu is a platform that helps journalists compare images, determine which images they consider to be original, manipulated or used out-of-context and communicate their findings with other journalists.

 ## Why is it Useful?